Satisfiability Thresholds for Regular Occupation Problems: Introduction

 One of the main reasons responsible for the complexity of a rigorous analysis of random (regular) CSPs seems to be a conjectured structural change of the solution space for increasing densities.
-This hypothesis has been put forward by physicists, verified in parts and mostly for ER ensembles, further led to new rigorous proof techniques \cite{ding2015,coja2016,coja2018} and to randomized algorithms \cite{braunstein2005,maneva2007} for NP-hard problems that are not only of great value in practice, but can also be employed for precise numerical (though non-rigorous) estimates of satisfiability thresholds An excellent introduction to this \emph{replica theory} can be found in \cite{mezard2009,krzakala2016,talagrand2003}.
+This hypothesis has been put forward by physicists, verified in parts and mostly for ER ensembles, further led to new rigorous proof techniques \cite{ding2015,coja2016,coja2018} and to randomized algorithms \cite{braunstein2005,maneva2007} for NP-hard problems that are not only of great value in practice, but can also be employed for precise numerical (though non-rigorous) estimates of satisfiability thresholds.
+An excellent introduction to this \emph{replica theory} can be found in \cite{mezard2009,krzakala2016,talagrand2003}.
 Specifically, numerical results indicating the satisfiability thresholds for $d$-regular $r$-in-$k$ occupation problems (more general variants, and for ER type hypergraphs) based on this conjecture were discussed in various publications \cite{castellani2003,asta2008,schmidt2016,gabrie2017,higuchi2010,zdeborova2008a, zdeborova2011}, where \emph{occupation problems} were introduced for the first time in \cite{mora2007}.

-Another fundamental obstacle in the rigorous analysis is of a very technical nature and directly related to the second moment method as discussed in detail in our current presentation.
-In the case of regular $r$-in-$k$ occupation problems (amongst others) this optimization problem is closely related to the computation of the \emph{contraction coefficient} (for fixed channels and reference distributions) known from information theory.
-For a general introduction to information theory we recommend \cite{csiszar1981}, while profound discussions and applications of contraction coefficients can be found in \cite{anantharam2013,anantharam2014} and references therein.
+Another fundamental obstacle in the rigorous analysis is of a very technical nature and directly related to the second moment method as discussed in detail in our current work.
+In the case of regular $2$-in-$k$ occupation problems (amongst others) this optimization problem can be solved by exploiting a connection to the fixed points of belief propagation.
+This well-studied message passing algorithm is thoroughly discussed in \cite{mezard2009}.